 Browsing the used section of your local record store is one of the best ways to expand your love of music and vinyl.
-Used records are a treasure trove of musical history.
+Used records offer a treasure trove of musical history.
 There are thousands of titles from across many decades just waiting to be discovered, but finding the right record at the right price can feel like searching for a needle in a haystack.

 That being said, you don’t have to be a music historian to start a serious record collection.
 All you need is a basic understanding of what to look for and you’ll soon be able to identify a diamond in the rough.